jollylama/hello-world/README.md

 # hello-world
-THis is my very first ever repository on GitHub!
+This is my very first ever repository on GitHub!